submariner-io/submariner-website/src/content/community/contributor-roles/_index.en.md

 * Expected to be responsive to review requests as per [community expectations]
 * Assigned PRs to review related to project of expertise
 * Assigned test bugs related to project of expertise
-* Granted "read access" to submariner repo
+* Granted "read access" to the corresponding repository
 * May get a badge on PR and issue comments
 * Demonstrate sound technical judgement
 * Mentor contributors and reviewers